frzyc/genshin-optimizer/README.md

 [sr-formula](/libs/sr/formula/) - The Star Rail implementation of Pando.

-[zzz-formula](/libs/zzz/formula/) - The Zennless implementation of Pando.
+[zzz-formula](/libs/zzz/formula/) - The Zenless implementation of Pando.

 [gi-stats](/libs/gi/stats/) - Extracted Genshin numbers and values from the datamine, using Optimizer pipeline.